miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Fixed sewer sound transitions in SM, Hollywood and Chinatown hubs.
 Removed character sheet music overlaying and unified keypad sounds.
 Lowered idle sound rate and missing sound to Blood Boil explosion.
+Added missing monster sounds reacting to Dementation disciplines.

 Stats:
-+Included the unused histories so that each clan has ten plus none.
++Included and modified the cut histories, so that each clan has ten.
-+Added Humanity loss for killing innocents in several combat areas.
++Created homosexual history for all clans and adjusted intro scene.
 +Made stealth harder to maximize it out and increased falling damage.
 +Lessened damage for frenzy check and corrected shown armor ratings.
 +Raised minimum Humanity for killing innocents to three like in hubs.